Steller sea lion: Interactions with humans

-Sea lions haul out on Amak Island.

 Steller sea lion were hunted for meat and other commodities by prehistoric communities everywhere their range intersected with human communities.
 Aside from food and clothing, their skin was used to cover baidarkas and kayaks.
 A subsistence harvest on the order of 300 animals or less continues to this day in some native communities in Alaska.

 Historically, the sea lion has had only very slight commercial value.
 For example, in the 19th century their whiskers sold for a penny apiece for use as tobacco-pipe cleaners.

 Steller sea lions are sometimes killed intentionally by fishermen, as they are seen as competitors and a threat to fish stocks.
 Killing sea lions is strictly prohibited in the US and Russia; however, in Japan, a fixed number are still harvested annually, ostensibly to protect their fisheries.
 In Canada, commercial hunting is prohibited, but limited hunting permits are occasionally granted for First Nations communities, or if local culling is deemed necessary, for example, nuisance animals destroying fish farms.

 In recent years, Steller sea lions have been known to enter the Columbia River estuary and feed on white sturgeon, several salmon species, and rainbow trout, some of which are also listed under the U.S. Endangered Species Act.
 They are found in the Columbia River nearly year round, with the exception of early summer, going as far upstream as Bonneville Dam.
 Though not as abundant as the California sea lion, there is still concern amongst agencies tasked with managing and monitoring the fish populations; as the Steller sea lions are, themselves, protected under the Marine Mammal Protection Act, managers are implored to use non-harmful, non-lethal deterrence methods (such as rubber bullets, bullhorns and other noisemakers).
 Interference or deterrence by the general public is unlawful, unregulated, and considered to be stressful (even disruptive) to the animals and their habits.
 Additionally, the massive size of the Steller sea lion—and potential for aggression—poses a real threat for humans; thus, the interfering with, molestation or frightening of marine mammals is strictly forbidden.
 Offenders are subject to varying fines, court appearances and even jail time.

+In Hokkaido, Japan, its meat is used in curry and is sold as a souvenir (usually canned).
+In Rausu, its meat is used in dishes.